With the year coming to an end, it’s important to review your personal finances, to see if you’ve made progress on your plans this year.

 Did you make any financial goals for the year?
 If you did, this is the perfect time to assess what you’ve achieved.
 Perhaps you’ve wanted to set aside money for a family vacation, repay your credit card debts, or have extra emergency funds in your account.
 Congratulations if you’ve managed to hit your financial goals, but if you haven’t, there’s always next year.

 Take a step in the right direction by planning ahead and setting your financial goals for the year 2021.
 Need extra help?
-Download the Planner Bee app on Google Play store or App Store and make use of the smart goal-tracking capabilities to track your expenses and figure out if your savings and investments are in line with your goals.
+Download the Planner Bee app and make use of the smart goal-tracking capabilities to track your expenses and figure out if your savings and investments are in line with your goals.

 4. Review accounts

 Create your own personal financial inventory to get a better snapshot of your financial health.
 This self-check should include:

 Your existing assets, including your savings account, investments, emergency fund, real estate equity, retirement accounts, education savings etc

 A list of debts incurred, including your mortgage, car loans, student loans, credit cards and others

 Reviewing your accounts will give you a better understanding of where your money is flowing in and out of.

 Keep an eye on your investments and keep track of the progress of your investments, and whether any action is needed.
 Decide how aggressive or conservative you want to be with your investments, since these decisions can affect your long- and short-term investments.